-For the online option, you can go to usps.com/move to change your address.
-This is the fastest and easiest way to implement the change.
-As soon as you’re finished, you’ll get an email that confirms the change.
+For the online option, you can go to usps.com/move to change your old address and forward mail.
+This is the fastest and easiest way to implement mail forwarding.
+As soon as you're finished, you'll get an email that confirms the change.
 There is a $1.10 charge to change your address, so make sure that you have a credit or debit card with a valid email address.
-You can also visit your local post office and fill out the Mover’s Guide packet and give it to a worker behind the counter.
+You can also visit your local post office and fill out the Mover's Guide packet and give it to a worker behind the counter.

 Similar to USPS, you can also change your address online for the DMV.
 In any state, you'll be required to submit your change of address forms before you can settle in as a resident of your new address.
 This means you'll need to update the address on your driver's license in addition to updating your vehicle's registration documents.
 In the case that you're moving states altogether, you will need to get a new state license.

 As a best practice, before you move to a new address, you'll want to take care of the paperwork as early as possible.
 You can do this online or by visiting your local DMV.
 Make sure to bring the necessary documents to make the change official such as proof of name and date of birth, proof of current residency, proof of social security, etc.

 Changing your address with the IRS helps ensure that you receive the right tax refunds.
 If you change your address before you file taxes, the IRS will update its records for the same address.
 You can also submit a change of address using Form 8822 or Form 8822-B. Feel free to submit this request to the IRS by phone or in writing as well.

 Many people get Social Security benefits which require them to update their address ahead of time.
 If you don't already have an account created, you'll want to do so at this time.
 Log into your online Social Security account and click “My Profile”.
 Select “update contact information” to enter the details of your new address.